-3.8 Immediate Class
+3.9 Immediate Class

-The Immediate class represents an immediate value in an operand void getChildren (vector< InstructionAST::Ptr > &) const [virtual]
+The Immediate class represents an immediate value in an operand.

 Since an Immediate represents a constant value, the setValue and clearValue interface are disabled on Immediate objects.
 If an immediate value is being modified, a new Immediate object should be created to represent the new value.